shrimon347/JavaScript-Refresher/README.md

 // Expected output: 1

 ```
-const : The const declaration declares block-scoped local variables.
+<code>const</code> : The <code>const</code> declaration declares block-scoped local variables.
 The value of a constant can't be changed through reassignment using the assignment operator, but if a constant is an object, its properties can be added, updated, or removed.

 ```js
 const number = 42;